MishkaSimakov/RecursiveFunctions/README.md

 ## What is TeaLang?

-It is a compiler for a tea language.
+TeaLang is a compiler for Tea, a C-like language with [cpp2](https://github.com/hsutter/cppfront) syntax.
 You can write programs in it, compile and run them!
 TeaLang is currently implemented as a frontend for LLVM.
 It has its own tokenizer, parser, AST, semantic analysis and LLVM IR generator.
 Then LLVM does its magic to produce an executable from LLVM IR.

-Tea language uses [cpp2](https://github.com/hsutter/cppfront) grammar.

 ![Hello world example](docs/gifs/demo.gif)